HackerUSA-CE/aisd-wde-4-Intermediate-flexbox/README.md

    - [ ] Inside the `responsive_flexbox` folder, create a file named `index.html`.
 This will be your main HTML file.

-   - [ ] In the `responsive_flexbox` folder, create another file named `styles.css`.
+   - [ ] In the `responsive_flexbox` folder, create another file named `style.css`.
 This file will contain the CSS used to style your HTML content.

 ## 2. **Start with an HTML Boilerplate**
 Now that you have your files set up, start by adding the basic HTML5 boilerplate.